Bynder/cw-wordpress-plugin/README.md

 ## Changelog

 ### 1.0.0 ###
-* Officially supporting component by using the Advanced Custom Fields plugins
+* Officially supporting components by using the Advanced Custom Fields plugins
 * Full rebrand to Content Workflow by Bynder
 * Migration from the [GatherContent Wordpress plugin](https://wordpress.org/plugins/gathercontent-import/)